 Illustration of SWOT one-pager

-For more inspirations on using SWOT check this article with examples how to grab attention to all issues of SWOT presentation.
+For more inspiration on using SWOT check this article with examples of how to grab attention to all issues of SWOT presentation.
 If you prefer conducting your SWOT analysis online, there are also a bunch of mobile and cloud apps for personal or company SWOT as well.

 3. PEST Analysis – testing your external environment

 This is a great tool to use in tandem with SWOT.
-It is useful for understanding market growth or decline, and as such the position, potential and direction for a business.
+It is useful for understanding market growth or decline, and as such the position, potential, and direction of a business.

 Slide illustrations of PEST analysis diagrams

 PEST analysis is commonly used in strategic and marketing planning or product development.
-If you look for more PEST visualizations, read our article on How to create great PEST-slide or presentation.
+If you look for more PEST visualizations, read our article on How to create a great PEST slide or presentation.